Lightning-Universe/Sample_component/README.md

 # Lightning component template

-Template for creating a lightning component
+Template for creating a lightning component.
+Implements a component to send a slack message as an example.

 ## Use the component